sfera-labs/exo-sense-pi-kernel-module/README.md

 ### <a name="soundEval"></a>SoundEval Sound Level Evaluation Utility - `/sys/class/exosensepi/sound_eval/`

-In addiction to the standard operations provided by the ALSA drivers, we have integrated also `soundEval`, which is the sound level evaluation utility provided by Sferalabs, specifically designed around its I2S MEMS microphone.

-To be able to use `soundEval` utility, installation is required.
-We have prepared an installation script runnable with `sh install-snd-eval.sh` command, which takes care of library dependencies and it installs/enables the Linux service associated to `soundEval` utility.

-Once the installation command `sh install-snd-eval.sh` has terminated.
-System reboot is required.

-At system reboot, the installed Linux service associated to `soundEval` utility is always running, but it's in its disabled state (not evaluating).
-This choice is specifically made because when running in enabled state (evaluating), `soundEval` utility takes control of the `exosense-pi` audio card, not permitting other operations on the microphone as the recording of a WAV audio.
-The choice to enable/disable has been left to the end user on purpose, because it's not possible to make sound level evaluations and recording of audio with the same microphone/audio card.
+`soundEval` is the sound level evaluation utility developed by SferaLabs.
+It is included with ExoSensePi's kernel module as binary file.

-The `soundEval` utility is not intended to be used as a professional sound level meter, but it's capable to provide the results of different classes of sound level meters (LEQ = Equivalent Continuous Sound Level), such as:
+The `soundEval` utility is capable to provide the results of different classes of sound level meters (LEQ = Equivalent Continuous Sound Level), such as:

      - LAEQ,F = Equiv. contin. sound level with fast time weighting and A frequency weighting (time weighting = fast 125ms, A-weighting frequency weighting, results in dB(A))